reaktor/learn-rx/README.md

 Usage
 =====

-Clone this and point your browser to file://.../start.html
+Click [here](http://reaktor.github.com/learn-rx/demo.html)  or this and point your browser to file://.../start.html

 Commands